mininet/mininet.github.com/source/overview/index.markdown

 extensions which you may have available, as long as they are compatible with network namespaces.)

-Because of this, the code you develop and test on Mininet, for an OpenFlow controller, modified switch, or host, _can move to a real system with no changes_, for real-world testing, performance evaluation, and deployment.
-Importantly this means that a design that works in Mininet can often move directly to hardware switches for line-rate packet forwarding.
+Because of this, the code you develop and test on Mininet, for an OpenFlow controller, modified switch, or host, _can move to a real system with minimal changes_, for real-world testing, performance evaluation, and deployment.
+Importantly this means that a design that works in Mininet can usually move directly to hardware switches for line-rate packet forwarding.

 How it Works
 ------------